W0wza/DBF-Test-Stand/README.md

 | `CALIBRATION_GUIDE.md` | Step by step calibration instructions |
 | `CODE_EXPLAINED.md` | Full walkthrough of how the code works |

-## Notes
+## MUST READ VERY IMPORTANT

 - The load cell is rated to 10 kg (~22 lb).
-Do not exceed this.
+DO NOT EXCEED THIS.
 - Always tare the scale before a test run with no load on the cell.
 - If thrust reads negative, swap the GRN and WHT wires on the HX711.
 - The CSV log is stored in ESP32 RAM and resets when power is removed.
-Download it before unplugging.
+DOWNLOAD DATA BEFORE UNPLUGGING.